 Pandora — The World of Avatar at Night

 It ... is ... stunning.
 Really, that's the best way to describe the Valley of Mo'ara at night.

 As the sun starts to set, the native alien plants slowly begin to share their bioluminescent qualities.
 The pathways that you walk on will also start to glow.
-Through its subtle lighting cues and the bioluminescent plants, Pandrora at night is a breathtaking experience.
-For a few more weeks, Disney has placed a temporary premium on this nighttime experience.
-Now through July 4, Disney resort hotel guests will have Extra Magic Hours access from 11 p.m. to 1 a.m. every night.
-We're big fans of staying on-site at Disney World.
-For those of you staying on-property during this time frame, those Extra Magic Hours are your best bet for seeing Pandora at night.
+Through its subtle lighting cues and the bioluminescent plants, Pandora at night is a breathtaking experience.

-Avatar Flight of Passage - Pandora's headlining ride has been drawing long lines since opening.
-That makes sense, as it is truly a one-of-a-kind ride you have to see to believe.
-While there is a rush to get a FastPass+ reservations, we strongly encourage you to go Standby on your first visit to experience the full queue.
+Avatar Flight of Passage - Pandora's headlining ride has continued to draw long lines since its opening in 2017.
+It makes sense, as it is truly a one-of-a-kind ride you have to see to believe.
+(I mean, who would have thought we'd be able to ride a banshee?!)
+It's still a challenge to get a FastPass+ reservation, so if you are a super-fan or don't have antsy tadpoles, we encourage you to go standby on your first visit to experience the full queue.

 Turning from the cave, you find yourself in an RDA facility, literally blasted into the side of the cave.
 The RDA is a military group that arrived on Pandora and ruined the natural balance.
 Long since departed, the facility has been reused by ACE as the headquarters for the Mountain Banshee Project.

 You'll wind your way into an active ACE research lab, complete with working experiments and a life-size Avatar inside a tank.